Identifying the Main Idea & Supporting Details of a Text

 When reading, identifying the main idea of a text helps us better understand the point an author is trying to make.
 The main idea of a text is usually supported by details and facts which expand on the main topic.
 Identifying these features of a passage can help students improve their reading comprehension.

-Our series of lessons on finding the main idea & supporting details of a text provides examples & activities to help students better interpret what they read.
+Our lessons on finding the main idea & supporting details of a text provide examples & activities to help students better interpret what they read.

 Strategies for Identifying the Main Idea of a Text